matrix-tool/defect/README.md

 ```
 if defect of a matrix is zero then this matrix is an isolated point
 ```
 which means that in the neighbourhood of a given matrix there are no other inequivalent matrices.
-Roughly speaking, two matrices are said to be **equivalent** is one can be transformed into the other via unitary operations ("rotations").
+Roughly speaking, two matrices are said to be **equivalent** if one can be transformed into the other via unitary operations ("rotations").
 This algebraic tool proves to be very useful when searching for potential candidates for families in the set of [complex Hadamard matrices](http://chaos.if.uj.edu.pl).

 One can also define **restricted** defect for a unitary matrix `U` subjected to additional constraints:
 - `U` is hermitian